Managing ADHD can be complex and may require a multi-tiered approach tailored to your specific needs.

 You can find an occupational therapist in our extensive list of healthcare providers around New Zealand.

-ADHD children seem to have a wide range of abilities here, and can have either delayed speech or talk well before and beyond their years.
+Children with ADHD can have either delayed speech or talk well before and beyond their years.

 The former may need early intervention at a speech therapy clinic.
 You can find a speech therapist in our extensive list of healthcare providers around New Zealand.